 This entitles him to play/and or coach for his main sponsor i.e. the Club.

 He must not seek any other type of employment other than for that for which he was granted permission to enter the UK.

 Registration of a Professional will not be accepted until the RS has seen a scanned copy of his Visa (Tier 5) where appropriate, a copy of his police clearance certificate or equivalent and a scanned copy of his passport.

 In addition, the Chairman of the NPCL must receive a copy of his contract (details regarding pay may be redacted) which must be supplied at least two weeks before the commencement of the season.

 3) Playing Conditions Rules General to All Competitions

 All matches to be played under the latest edition of the MCC Laws of Cricket except as provided for in this section.
 ALL matters arising in the competitions not covered by the Rules and Playing Conditions of the NPCL shall be referred to the NLEC for a decision

 1 - Young Players

-The Umpires MUST be given a full team list with the ages and restrictions on any young player before the start of the game
+1.2.
+The Umpires MUST be given a full team list before the toss takes place with the ages and restrictions on any young player.

 Additionally they shall be responsible for any costs incurred by the opposition either by way of traveling expenses or catering costs